timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 We're starting to get a better picture of Percy's additions, but if we want to dig deeper, we will need more sophisticated statistical methods.

 # Principle Component Analysis 1
 One aspect of PCA that makes it more sophisticated is that it allows us to look at what separates Percy's additions from Mary's writing in granular detail.
-In other words, can we find distinctive features in those longer stretches of text that were penned by Percy?
+In other words, it may find distinctive words in those longer stretches of text that were penned by Percy.

 We'll use a slightly larger sample size this time.
 As we'll see, PCA works better with larger samples.